liangimm/Getting-and-Cleaning-Data-Project/README.md

 * test/
 * train/

-The output is created in working directory with the name of tidy2.txt
+The output is created in working directory with the name of tidy_data.txt

 *Note:* the R script is built to run without including any libraries for the purpose of this course.